nmshd/documentation/_posts/2022-03-02-webhooks-v2-connector-module.md

 While in the old module you could configure an interval in which the new information is published, the new module calls the webhook immediately after the configured event was triggered.
 _Do you miss the possibility to configure a publish interval?
 Raise a feature request in our [feedback repository](https://github.com/nmshd/nmshd.github.io/issues/new/choose), and we will see what we can do about it._

 Since you can use arbitrary events as triggers now, the new module gives you much more points at which you can integrate.
-For a full list of events you can use as triggers, see [here](/integrate/connector-events).
+We provide a [list of these events](/integrate/connector-events).
 Note that the list will grow in the next weeks, so check the docs from time to time.
 If you wish for a specific event, you can also [raise a feature request](https://github.com/nmshd/nmshd.github.io/issues/new/choose).

 ## Migration